PMunch/notifishower/README.md

   X and Y positions can be the position on the monitor to display the notification, if you pass a negative number it will be placed that many pixels minus one away from the right or bottom.
 The minus one is because -0 isn't a valid number for the parser so -1 is the same as 0 pixels from the edge.
+In addition you can use center+/-<number> to center the notification in the x or y direction.
+Passing center+0 for both x and y should put the center of the notification in the center of your screen.
-  Width and height are can also be negative, and it means screen width minus that amount.
+  Width and height can also be negative, and it means screen width minus that amount.
 For width and height you're also able to define >= or <= constraints so -w >=100 would set the minimal size of the notification to 100 but otherwise scale it larger.